Blocked and clogged hair follicles are a common concern, especially among men with hair loss.

 Step Three: Reduce Scalp Damage with Colder Showers

 Excessively hot showers can dry and damage the scalp.
-Although you may think the hot water would be good at unclogging and unblocking the pores, it actually causes more problems than it solves.
+Although you may think the hot water would be good at unclogging and unblocking the pores, it causes more problems than it solves.
 The skin will dry out, causing inflammation and dandruff.
 The hair follicles will become dry and brittle, and the body will try to secrete oils to moisturize the scalp, making the problem worse.

 The alternative is to shower with lukewarm or, ideally, cold water.